 It’s bold and striking and oh so gorgeous.
 What do you think?

-And if you want to make your own don’t forget to pin it.
+And if you want to make your own angel wings don’t forget to pin it for later.

 Oh before I forget, if you don’t want to go to all that trouble and find some of the materials we used, we’ve got you covered Disclosure: Clicking on the links below, means we may receive a commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us come up with more crafty ideas to share with you 😉